 - Amala: Àmàlà is a morsel made of plantain flour or yam.
 Yam is peeling, slicing, drying, then grounding or grating into a fine powder.

-- Asida: Asida is a staple made of sorghum, corn or red millet.
+- Asida: Asida is an iconic Sudanese dish made of sorghum, corn, or red millet.
 Cook a boiled flour pudding directly in water.

 - Attiéké: Attiéké (acheke) is a cassava-based side dish that is popular and traditional in West Africa.
 It is made with grated cassava and fermented.